MetPX/sarrac/README.rst

 Release Process
 ---------------

-Packages are only available for Ubuntu 17.10 and 18.04 as they have the version (>=0.8.0) of librabbitmq-c that sarrac needs

 To note changes:
   - dch, and add your points.
   - when ready to release, edit UNRELEASED to an appropriate status, usually unstable.
-  - go to Launchpad, and import source.
+  - go to Launchpad, and import source `here <https://code.launchpad.net/~ssc-hpc-chp-spc/metpx-sarrac/+git/master>`_.
-  - go to launchpad, find the recipe and Request Build
+  - go to launchpad, find the recipe and Request Build `here <https://code.launchpad.net/~ssc-hpc-chp-spc/+recipe/metpx-sarrac>`_.